NaailC/CSGOBUY/README.md

 Service 4 : Generates a round strength based on buy and strategy.

-A second implementation has generated an eco-buy and CT strategy
+A second implementation has generated an eco-buy weapon and CT strategy

 ## Database ED